fireheart12/SIIM-ISIC-Melanoma-Classification/README.md

 TPUs are equipped with 128GB of high-speed memory allowing larger batches, larger models and also larger training inputs.

-## Dataset loaded using tf.data API :
+## Dataset loading using tf.data API :

 The tf.data API enables us to build complex input pipelines from simple, reusable pieces and use the resources to a superlative degree of efficiency.
 Hence, these effective data pipelines ensures that our accelerator TPU/GPU is always crunching and stays idle for a minimum time span.